HonsonCooky/cookie-nvim/windows-theme-management/README.md

 - Detecting the current Windows theme, and reacting to it.
 - Altering the inbuilt PowerShell terminal's font colors.
-- Updating the Neovim theme on update.
+- Updating the Neovim theme on OS theme update.

 # Environment Testing